BananaAccounting/General/OfficeAddIns/CreateAddIn.md

 4. Go to the folder where XAMPP is installed (usually **C:\xampp\htdocs**).

-5. Create a folder named OfficeAddIns.
-Basically this is the folder where to put all the files, but it is recommended to create other folder and subfolder in order to separate each add-in.
-In our case, the final structure should be something like C:\xampp\htdocs\OfficeAddIns\ExcelAddIns\AccountCard.
+5. Basically this is the folder where to put all the files, but it is recommended to create other folder and subfolder in order to separate each add-in.
+In our case, the final structure should be something like C:\xampp\htdocs\OfficeAddIns\ExcelAddIns\... .

 ## Setup the environment